Horsham Rugby Club

 Horsham Rugby Club is a rugby union club based at Horsham in West Sussex.
 The first XV plays in Regional 2 South East following their relegation from Regional 1 South Central at the end of 2024–25 season.
-The women's 1st XV plays in NC1 South East (South).
+The women's 1st XV plays in NC1 South East (South) and their walking rugby in the Sussex league.

 Horsham Rugby Club was founded in 1928 and when the league system was originated in 1987, the club were placed in London 2 South East.